pjreddie/darknet/README.md

 * C++ API - arapaho, that works in conjunction with libdarknet-cpp-shared.so, and a test wrapper that can read images or video files, and show detected regions in a complete C++ application.

 * darknet-cpp supports OpenCV3.
-Tested on Ubuntu 16.04 and windows, with CUDA 8.x
+Tested on Ubuntu 16.04 and windows, with CUDA 8.x to 10.x

 * Note: darknet-cpp requires a C++11 compiler for darknet-cpp, and arapaho builds.